2 more Black coaches sue NFL alleging racial discrimination

 “By joining this case, I am hoping to turn that experience into a positive and make lasting change and create true equal opportunity in the future,” he said.

-The NFL declined to comment Thursday.
-Messages sent to the Arizona Cardinals and the Tennessee Titans for comment were not immediately returned.
+Messages sent to the NFL, the Arizona Cardinals and the Tennessee Titans for comment were not immediately returned.

 Flores sued the NFL and three teams on Feb.
 1 after he was fired as the Miami Dolphins coach in January after leading the Dolphins to a 24-25 record over three years.
 They went 9-8 in their second straight winning season, but failed to make the playoffs during his tenure.